fz172/fanfly/_posts/2024-02-22-elevator_and_trim_motor.md

 The table placing the elevator is not 100% level, so I needed to put my laser in manual mode.
 However my laser level is weird - when put it manual mode, the lines it shoots is about 10 degrees rotated.
 So I need a way to line up the laser line and horizontal axis of the elevator.
 I tried to manually hold the laser first.
 With patience, I was able to get an OK measurement.
 But obviously this isn't scalable, I don't want to do this to every part I am going to build next.

 I decided to build a simple jig: I first used 2 flat wood board to build a T shape as stand.
 Then screwed a third piece of wood onto the T stand near the center.
 This will be the platform to put the laser.
 I only used a single screw intentionally so the platform can rotate.
-The whole thing took about 5 minutes and the finak effect is pretty successful.
+The whole thing took about 5 minutes and the final effect is pretty successful.
 I was able to measure the straightness much more easily.

 ![level](/assets/img/20240222/laser_level_jig.jpg)
 ![level](/assets/img/20240222/laser_level.jpg)

 ## Trim motor hardware

-I also workwd on the trim motor (just to hardware part, no wiring).
+I also worked on the trim motor (just to hardware part, no wiring).

 The main work here is to install 4 nutplates to the trim motor so it can be screwed onto the elevator.
 Not all holes are pre-drilled so some holes had to be manufactured.